OceanGlidersCommunity/Oxygen_SOP/sections/oxygen_pre_deployment.md

 This won’t be useful if sensor foil is not wet or the temperature of the foil is different from that measured with the temperature sensor.
 You will need to leave the sensor logging outside in the free air for several hours before and after deployment.
 Remember to record the local air pressure.

 *NOTE: At sea level at standard air pressure (101.3 kPa = 1 Atm = 14.69 psi) the sensors should show 100 % if wet and 102 % if completely dry; at air pressure 100 kPa it should show (1.3/101.3)100 = 1.3 % lower.
-See (ref)`air-pressure-effects`*
+See {ref}`air-pressure-effects`*

 *NOTE: It is highly recommended to do this protocol at night when humidity is higher and the temperature is lower and more stable.*